dxc-technology/halstack-style-guide/guidelines/components/application-layout/README.md

-# Application Layout
+# Application layout

 The application layout provides a base UI wrapper for any application built with Halstack.

 ## Usage

-Application layouts are used to place content across the screen for different applications.
+When using the application layout component consider the following:

 * Use the sidenav when the application navigation has an horizontal hierarchy
 * Header and footer elements should be always present